LearnWeb3DAO/Graph/README.md

 - Open up you `subgraph.yaml` inside the `graph` folder and add a `startBlock` to the yaml file after the `abi: RamdomWinnerGame` line, to get the startBlock you will need to go to [Mumbai PolygonScan](https://mumbai.polygonscan.com/) and search up your contract address, after that you will need to copy the block number of the block in which your contract was deployed

-- The start block doesnt come with the default settings but because we know that we only need to track the events from the block the contract was deployed, we will not need to sync the entire blockchain but only the part after the contract was deployed for tracking the events
+- The start block doesn't come with the default settings but because we know that we only need to track the events from the block the contract was deployed, we will not need to sync the entire blockchain but only the part after the contract was deployed for tracking the events

   ![](https://i.imgur.com/HVQ24Un.png)